wuyichen24/system-design-knowledge/components/database/Database_Indexing.md

 ### B+ tree
 - **Concepts**
-   - A variant of B-tree.
+   - A variant of B-tree, the main difference is data is stored in leaf nodes.
    - Storing data for efficient retrieval in a block-oriented storage context.
    - B+ trees have very high fanout (Reduces the number of I/O operations required to find an element in the tree).
 - **Strucure**